-Dark patches in Capture's preview pane (top-down map of the site) can develop for a number of reasons.
+Dark patches in Capture's preview pane (top-down map of the scanned area) can surface for a number of reasons.

-However, they all mean that the camera could not pick up any depth information from that point.
+However, they all mean the camera could not pick up any depth information from that point.

 Area is Obstructed or Not in View

-For example, in the middle red box in the image above, the camera cannot see past the couch's "shadow".
+For example, in the middle red box in the image above, the camera (indicated by the blue dot) cannot see past the couch.

 In addition, the camera cannot see directly above or below itself.
 This explains the dark ring around the camera (top red box in above image).

 The Matterport Pro and Pro2 3D Cameras have a maximum range of about 15 ft (5 m), depending on the environment.

 Anything beyond that range will not accurately reflect the infrared light used by the camera to sense depth, and will just appear as black or dithered as indicated in the bottom right square above.
 This is especially common in large empty spaces.